 Bylaws must be recorded in your internal corporate record, but they don’t need to be filed with the state of Illinois.
 There are no particular rules as to how bylaws are determined, but they do need to be consistent with state law.

 After all of the above has been handled, it’s time for your PC to hold its first board meeting.
 During this initial meeting, you should plan to ratify your bylaws, designate officers, make decisions about shareholders, and deal with financial topics.
-The minutes of this meeting, and all meetings afterwards, should be signed by the directors and kept in your corporate records.
+The minutes of this meeting, and all meetings afterward, should be signed by the directors and kept in your corporate records.

 To operate your professional corporation, you’ll need to get it set up for taxes.
 On the federal level, this means applying for an Employer Identification Number (EIN) with the IRS.
 You can also use our convenient EIN service.